 National Study of Catholic Priests

-The Catholic Project at The Catholic University of America is conducting a
+The Catholic Project at The Catholic University of America runs the National Study of Catholic Priests.

 On October 19, 2022, The Catholic Project released highlights from the largest study of Catholic priests in over 50 years.
-(Also available in Spanish from La Revista Católica).
+(Also available in Spanish from La Revista Catolica).
 On November 7, 2023, further insights were released, addressing polarization, generational dynamics, and the ongoing impact of the abuse crisis.

 This study involved a census of bishops (131 responses); a survey of 10,000 priests (3516 responses); and in-depth interviews of over 100 priests.